 The Eleventh Circuit Court of Appeals determined the officer was protected by qualified immunity, because the child’s right to not be shot in the leg had not been “clearly established” by case precedent.
-And because their ruling means the case would be dismissed, case precedent will never be established unless the Supreme Court intervenes.
+And because their ruling means the case would be dismissed, case precedent will never be established.

 Read the full opinion